AFRUCA 25 For 25 Project: Honouring Survivors of Modern Slavery and Human Trafficking

 Snapshot of AFRUCA Modern Slavery Support Programmes Through the Years

-• 2001 - Ongoing - 1-2-1 practical support with accessing statutory services and signposting to other services
+• 2001 - Ongoing - 1-2-1 practical and culturally responsive support with accessing statutory services and signposting to other services

-• 2001 - Ongoing - Expert report for immigration/asylum appeals and court appearance/support/evidence
+• 2001 - Ongoing - Country expert reports for immigration/asylum appeals and court appearance/support/evidence

 • 2001 - Ongoing - Financial support and support with urgent needs

-• 2001 - Ongoing - Support to attend university graduation, hospital appointments, support during child-births, naming ceremonies, weddings, and help with employment, education admission etc
+• 2001 -Ongoing - Support to attend university graduation, hospital appointments, support during child-births, naming ceremonies, “omuguo”, weddings, and help with employment and job search, education admission etc

-• 2011 - 2012 - Theatre for development for srvivors of trafficking (with Iroko Theatre Company)
+• 2011 - 2012 - Theatre for development drama project for survivors of trafficking (with Iroko Theatre Company)

 • 2011- 2019 Monthly peer to peer support forum for survivors, including tours and visits